 Public programs range from scholarly presentations to family festivals.
 The Museum has been host to a variety of events: lectures on topics ranging from the history of local restaurants to Chinese experiences in the west, cultural celebrations, and community wide festivals.
 Classical music concerts and Chautauqua performances have been featured in the exquisitely restored Division I Courtroom on the Museum’s upper floor, and Food Truck Tuesdays have delighted thousands in the surrounding park.
 A thriving program calendar provides tours, speakers, school field trips, and other special programs.
 With a dedicated corps of over 100 volunteers, guided tours are provided to more than 10,000 of the 100,000 people who visit the museum annually.

-Fully accredited by the American Association of Museums, and winner of local and national awards for excellence, the Colorado Springs Pioneers Museum offers a rewarding and enjoyable experience for people of all ages and interests.
+Fully accredited by the American Alliance of Museums, and winner of local and national awards for excellence, the Colorado Springs Pioneers Museum offers a rewarding and enjoyable experience for people of all ages and interests.
 A visit provides a look into the spirit, past and present, of the city nestled at the foot of Pikes Peak, America’s most famous mountain.